mnye/caveman-display/README.md

 - Point & click interface to draw graphics
 - Define const & variable sections of the screen to know what needs to be refreshed
 - Define variables linked to parts of the screen (e.g., text) which allows for trivial changes
+- Wrap it all up in a simple class

 Lofty goals?
 - Animations